The behavior of your existing customers has evolved significantly, especially in recent months.

 Customers’ brand loyalty depends on many factors like product quality, customer service, and price competitiveness, and last but not the least – connection with the brand.
 At this point in time, whether the customers stick with a brand or move on, depends on how do they ‘feel’ about the brand.

 So, the brand communication strategy is all the more crucial today.
-While the messaging cannot afford to compromise on personalized one-to-one customer conversations, it has to go beyond that.
+While brands must ensure personalized communication, the customer engagement solutions they choose should transcend that.
 Establishing and reinforcing a brand reputation that it actually cares about the customers, community, and society is what smart marketers are already doing.
 It will not only impact the way they will get through the pandemic but also for the time after all of this is over.

 4. Change in Spending Power and Priorities

-Customers’ spending power, priorities, and intent has changed a lot in 2020.
+Customers’ spending power, priorities, and intent has changed drastically.
 Owing to the loss of jobs, struggling businesses, concern for health and safety, and shortage of goods and services, people are prioritizing essentials over luxury and discretionary categories.

 For instance, travelling and holidaying is still at the backburner of many people’s plans.
 It is difficult to say if this shift in customer sentiment will remain for long, but looking at the economic trauma the world has sustained and the virus risk still looming over, 2021 is uncertain.
 Sectors like real estate, hospitality, automobile, aviation are reeling under the losses incurred due to the shutdown.

 Maintaining customer engagement is vital, ensuring ongoing dialogue.
 Sooner or later, things will normalize and when they do, brands ought to be at the top of the mind of their customers.